Weedkiller (album): Concept

 The concept behind the album is described in press materials as being "a commentary on environmental disaster and the rapid evolution of technology" that tells "the story of a fae civilization occupied and destroyed by machines that feed on organic matter where the faerie protagonist seeks revenge by becoming part machine."

 Singles

 "You Make Me Sick!" replaced "Panic Attacks in Paradise" and "Maggots" as the lead singles from the album.
-The track was released as the new lead single on February 8, 2023.
-A music video for the single was released on the same day.
-"Worms" was released on March 2, 2023 as the album's second single.
+The track was released as the new lead single on February 8, 2023, and a music video for the single was released on the same day.

+"Worms" was released on March 2, 2023, as the album's second single.
 Its official music video was released on March 8.
+The song's style was described as "sunny pop".